-- Each student will receive a copy of our GCSE Pathways booklet, full of information and guidance.
+- Each student will receive a copy of this GCSE Pathways booklet, full of information and guidance.
 We ask that they go through this carefully, making notes and completing the back page before they enter their selections. - A digital copy of this booklet is available on the website, or a copy can be obtained from Mr Nicholls. - We have prepared a GCSE Pathways micro-site that is full of information videos recorded by our teams for each Key Stage 4 subject.
-These videos will be publicised to students via email link. (https://sites.google.com/marshlandhigh.co.uk/mhspathways) - Students will receive a letter advising them of their specific pathway, and how to enter the data about the subjects that they would like to follow in KS4.
-This data will be entered in Computer Science lessons from Monday 28th February 2022. - Year 9 Parent's Evening is this Thursday 3rd Feb 2022.
+These videos will be publicised to students via email link. (https://sites.google.com/marshlandhigh.co.uk/mhspathways) - Students will receive a letter advising them of the guidance, and how to enter the data about the subjects that they would like to follow at GCSE.
+This data will be entered in regular Computer Science lessons from Monday 6th March 2023 onwards. - Year 9 Parents Evening is Thursday 30th March 2023.
+If a student wishes to modify their choices following this event, the final deadline for changes will be Friday 21st April.
+Students should speak directly to Mr Nicholls to do this.

-Due to Covid19 we have been unable to facilitate a KS4 Pathways evening this year as a school.
 Should you have any subject specific questions relating to GCSEs, we encourage students to approach their teacher of that subject, or the member of staff linked to that subject in the Pathways booklet, to discuss these questions or request a phone call from the department.